Root Cause Analysis Definition

 Phase 2: Gather Additional Data and Evidence

 In this phase, the Five Whys come into play.
-The Five Whys are simply a method for drilling down to find the root cause of any given maintenance mishap.
+The Five Whys is simply a method for drilling down to find the root cause of any given maintenance mishap.
 For example:

 - Why did the maintenance tech slip?